CarlLee/coding_challenge/backend/README.md

 - bccname(string[]): Name(s) of blind carbon copy recipients
 - attachments(files[]): File(s) to be sent
 - deliverytime(long): UNIX timestamp at which the mail should be sent

+# Security Consideration

+This service should not be used without any authentication measure.
+The proper way to add autentication in this case in production is using a privately signed certificate for HTTPS communication.
+Only certificates from the same private CA as the one the server is using can be authenticated.
+This way authentication is done both way (both client and server).

+A simpler way is using a preshared password as a token, this is the easiest way to implement.